vimeo/VimeoUpload/README.md

 You can obtain an OAuth token by using the authentication methods provided by [VIMNetworking](https://github.com/vimeo/VIMNetworking) or by visiting [developer.vimeo.com](https://developer.vimeo.com/apps) and creating a new "app" and associated OAuth token.

-## Design Considerations

-### Old Upload, New Upload

-The current (public) server-side Vimeo upload API is comprised of 4 separate requests that must be made in sequence.
-This is more complex than we'd like it to be, and this complexity is not ideal for native mobile clients.
-More requests means more failure points.
-More requests means a process that's challenging to communicate to the developer and in turn to the user.
-The 4 requests are:

-1. Create a video object
-2. Upload the video file
-3. Activate the video object
-4. Optionally set the video object's metadata (e.g. title, description, privacy, etc.)

-We affectionately refer to this 4-step flow as Old Upload.

-A simplified flow that eliminates steps 3 and 4 above is in private beta right now.
-It's being used in the current [Vimeo iOS](https://itunes.apple.com/app/id425194759) and [Vimeo Android](https://play.google.com/store/apps/details?id=com.vimeo.android.videoapp) apps and it's slated to be made available to the public later this year.

-We affectionately refer to this 2-step flow as New Upload.

-VimeoUpload is designed to accommodate a variety of [background task workflows](#custom-workflows) including Old Upload and New Upload.
-The library currently contains support for both.
-However, New Upload classes are currently marked as "private" and will not work for the general public until they are released from private beta.

-The VimeoUpload APIs for New and Old Upload are very similar.
-The Old Upload API is documented below.
-Old upload will be deprecated as soon as possible and the README will be updated to reflect the New Upload API at that time.

-### Constraints

-* **No Direct Access to PHAsset Source Files**

- Because of how the Apple APIs are designed, we cannot upload directly from [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) source files.
-So we must export a copy of the asset using an [AVAssetExportSession](https://developer.apple.com/library/prerelease/ios/documentation/AVFoundation/Reference/AVAssetExportSession_Class/index.html) before starting the upload process.
-Asset export must happen when the app is in the foreground.

-* **iCloud Photos**

- If a [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) is in iCloud and not resident on device we need to download it to the device before asset export.
-Download must happen when the app is in the foreground.

-* **Background Sessions**

- Because an upload can take a significant amount of time, we must design for the user potentially backgrounding the application at any point in the process.
-Therefore all requests must be handled by an [NSURLSession](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSURLSession_class/) configured with a background [NSURLSessionConfiguration](https://developer.apple.com/library/prerelease/ios/documentation/Foundation/Reference/NSURLSessionConfiguration_class/index.html).
-This means we must rely exclusively on the [NSURLSessionDelegate](https://developer.apple.com/library/prerelease/ios/documentation/Foundation/Reference/NSURLSessionDelegate_protocol/index.html), [NSURLSessionTaskDelegate](https://developer.apple.com/library/prerelease/ios/documentation/Foundation/Reference/NSURLSessionTaskDelegate_protocol/index.html#//apple_ref/occ/intf/NSURLSessionTaskDelegate), and [NSURLSessionDownloadDelegate](https://developer.apple.com/library/prerelease/ios/documentation/Foundation/Reference/NSURLSessionDownloadDelegate_protocol/index.html#//apple_ref/occ/intf/NSURLSessionDownloadDelegate) protocols.
-We cannot rely on an [NSURLSessionTask](https://developer.apple.com/library/prerelease/ios/documentation/Foundation/Reference/NSURLSessionTask_class/index.html) subclasses' completion blocks.

-* **Resumable Uploads**

- The [NSURLSession](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSURLSession_class/) API does not support resuming an interrupted background upload from an offset.
-The initial release of this library will use these APIs exclusively and therefore will also not support resuming an upload from an offset.

-* **Fault Tolerance**

- The app process could be backgrounded, terminated, or crash at any time.
-This means that we need to persist the state of the upload system to disk so that it can be reconstructed as needed.
-Crashes should not adversely impact uploads or the upload system.

-* **Concurrent File Uploads**

- We want to be able to conduct concurrent uploads.

-* **State Introspection**

- We want to be able to communicate upload progress and state to the user in a variety of locations.
-Including communicating state for uploads initiated on other devices and other platforms.

-* **Reachability Awareness**

- The app could lose connectivity at any time.
-We want to be able to pause and resume the upload system when we lose connectivity.
-And we want to be able to allow the user to restrict uploads to wifi.

-* **Upload Quotas**

- We need to be able to communicate information to users about their [upload quota](https://vimeo.com/help/faq/uploading-to-vimeo/uploading-basics).

-* **iOS SDK Quirks**

- NSURLSessionTask's `suspend` method doesn't quite do what we want it to `TODO: Provide details`

- NSURLRequest's and NSURLSessionConfiguration's `allowsCellularAccess` properties don't quite do what we want them to `TODO: provide details`

- AFURLSessionManager's `tasks` property behaves differently on iOS7 vs. iOS8+ `TODO: provide details`

- And more...

-### Goals

-1. A simplified server-side upload API

-1. An upload system that addresses each [constraint](#constraints) listed above

-1. Clear and concise upload system initialization, management, and introspection

-1. An upload system that accommodates as many UX futures as possible

-### Anatomy

-#### NSURLSession

-TODO

-#### AFNetworking

-TODO

-#### VimeoUpload

-TODO

 ## Uploading Videos